This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 To give a child with cerebral palsy the best opportunity for a full life, it is crucial to monitor orthopedic health, use non-invasive strategies like physical therapy, and resort to surgery as needed.

-Ongoing physical therapy is especially important as it helps joints and bones stay in the correct alignment and can prevent problems or keep them from getting worse.
+Ongoing physical therapy is especially important as it helps joints and bones stay in the correct alignment and can prevent problems or keep them from worsening.
 If you have a child with cerebral palsy, be sure an orthopedic specialist is part of the medical team.

 Lifelong Financial Assistance for Your Child's Birth Injury